List of K.O.3an Guo characters: Dong Zhuo (董卓)

 Dong Zhuo is the principal of Hedong Institute (河東學院).

 He is the adoptive father of Lu Bu.
 He plotted his son-in-law to kidnap Diao Chan and then let Lu Bu rescue her in order to win her heart and then Wang Yun's trust and enroll East Han Academy as his spy.

+When the Five Tiger Generals lost a hockey match to Yellow Turban High School, along with their school, Dong Zhuo sent out his army to chase away the invaders; then took over East Han Academy.

+He plots to become the new union leader of the school world, but has yet to succeed as he needs the primary object of a union leader to be able to do so.